Alcandre ou La Reine des Amazones

 Original Production

-Alcandra or The Amazons is a ballet pantomime in three acts and five scenes.
+Alcandra or The Queen of the Amazons is a ballet pantomime in three acts and five scenes.
 It was choreographed by Richard Hague and was Arthur Granville’s first full-length ballet score, premiering in 1909.

 Résumé des Scènes et Danses